reddit/baseplate.py/docs/baseplate/core.rst

 The base type of observer is :py:class:`~baseplate.core.BaseplateObserver` which can be registered with the root :py:class:`~baseplate.core.Baseplate` instance using the :py:meth:`~baseplate.core.Baseplate.register` method.
-Whenever a new root span is created in your application (i.e. a new request comes in to be served) the observer has its :py:meth:`~baseplate.core.BaseplateObserver.on_root_span_created` method called with the relevant details.
-If this method returns an instance of :py:class:`~baseplate.core.RootSpanObserver`, the returned observer will be registered to receive events from the new root span.
+Whenever a new server span is created in your application (i.e. a new request comes in to be served) the observer has its :py:meth:`~baseplate.core.BaseplateObserver.on_server_span_created` method called with the relevant details.
+This method can register :py:class:`~baseplate.core.ServerSpanObserver` instances with the new server span to receive events as they happen.

-Spans, and root spans, can be notified of three common events:
+Spans can be notified of four common events:
 :py:meth:`~baseplate.core.SpanObserver.on_start`,
+:py:meth:`~baseplate.core.SpanObserver.on_set_tag`, and
-:py:meth:`~baseplate.core.SpanObserver.on_annotate`, and
+:py:meth:`~baseplate.core.SpanObserver.on_log`, and
-:py:meth:`~baseplate.core.SpanObserver.on_stop`.
-These represent the span starting, having a custom annotation added, and ending, respectively.
+:py:meth:`~baseplate.core.SpanObserver.on_finish`.
+These represent the span starting, having tags set, logs entered, and ending, respectively.

-Additionally, :py:class:`~baseplate.core.RootSpanObserver` has one extra event, :py:meth:`~baseplate.core.RootSpanObserver.on_child_span_created`.
+Additionally, :py:class:`~baseplate.core.ServerSpanObserver` has one extra event, :py:meth:`~baseplate.core.ServerSpanObserver.on_child_span_created`.
 This method is called when a new child span is created in the application for e.g. a call to a remote service or an expensive computation.
-If this method returns an instance of :py:class:`~baseplate.core.SpanObserver`, the returned observer will be registered to receive events from the new child span.
+This method can register :py:class:`~baseplate.core.SpanObserver` instances with the new child span to receive events as they happen.

 It's up to the observers to attach meaning to these events.
-For example, the metrics observer would start a timer :py:meth:`~!baseplate.core.SpanObserver.on_start` and record the elapsed time to statsd :py:meth:`~!baseplate.core.SpanObserver.on_stop`.
+For example, the metrics observer would start a timer :py:meth:`~!baseplate.core.SpanObserver.on_start` and record the elapsed time to statsd :py:meth:`~!baseplate.core.SpanObserver.on_finish`.

 .. autoclass:: BaseplateObserver
    :members:

-.. autoclass:: RootSpanObserver
+.. autoclass:: ServerSpanObserver
    :members:
    :inherited-members: